William Wirt (attorney general): Supreme Court cases involving Cherokee Nation

-Later life and Presidential run
+Anti-Masonic Party presidential nomination

-After leaving his position as attorney general, Wirt settled in Baltimore, Maryland.
-He became a candidate for President in 1832, nominated by the Anti-Masonic Party.
-This party held the first ever national nominating convention in the U.S history on September 11, 1830 in Philadelphia establishing the tradition.
+Wirt became a candidate for president in 1832, nominated by the Anti-Masonic Party.
+This party held the first ever national nominating convention in U.S. history on September 11, 1830, in Philadelphia establishing the tradition.
 The date was chosen to commemorate the fourth anniversary of the Morgan Affair.
 However, no candidate was agreed upon.
 The actual nomination occurred a year later during the second convention in Baltimore.
 On September 28, 1831, Wirt became a presidential candidate after the fifth ballot.
 Amos Ellmaker became his running mate.
 Wirt is the only person from Maryland to ever become a presidential candidate who won any electoral votes.

 Wirt was, in fact, a former Freemason.
 He had taken the first two degrees of Freemasonry in Jerusalem Lodge #54 Richmond, Virginia becoming a fellow craft, or second degree, mason.
 Wirt wrote in his acceptance letter to the nominating convention that he found Freemasonry unobjectionable and that in his experience many Masons were "intelligent men of high and honourable character" who would never choose Freemasonry above "their duties to their God and country".

 Historian William Vaughn wrote, "Wirt was possibly the most reluctant and most unwilling presidential candidate ever nominated by an American party.'
 After being selected Wirt started to regret his nomination and distanced himself from actual campaigning.
 He admitted later, "In the canvass I took no part, not even by writing private letters, which, on the contrary, I refused to answer whenever such answers could be interpreted into canvassing for office."
 In private conversations Wirt criticized Masonry for alleged intent to create international order ruled from Europe, but refused all Antimasonic attempts to make his sentiments public.
 He hoped for enthusiastic national support to an electoral alliance between Anti-Masons and National Republicans that would overpower the Jacksonian Democrats.
 When his expectations did not materialize, he wrote in frustration about his presidential aspirations: "What the use ... it neither breaks my leg nor picks my pocket."
 In the election, Wirt carried Vermont with seven electoral votes, becoming the first candidate of an organized third party to carry a state, and he remains the only presidential candidate so successful who came from Maryland.
 When The Providence American newspaper suggested that Wirt could run again in 1836, he quickly declined.

 In 1833, Wirt became involved with his son-in-law in establishing a German immigrant colony in Florida on lands that he bought but never inspected personally; this business venture failed.